rpatil524/Community-Notebooks/HTAN/R Notebooks/Explore_HTAN_Spatial_Cellular_Relationships.md

 ### 4.5 Immune cells in tumor neighbhorhood

-Let's use BigQuery to retrieve information on leukocytes using cellular CD45 valures.
+Let's use BigQuery to retrieve information on leukocytes using cellular CD45 values.

 ```r